vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 **Note:** The scope of this document is limited to vSphere Networking.

-## Tanzu Kubernetes Grid on vSphere Networking with NSX ALB
+## Tanzu Kubernetes Grid on vSphere Networking with NSX Advanced Load Balancer
 Tanzu Kubernetes Grid when deployed on the vSphere networking uses the distributed port groups to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
 All hosts from the cluster where Tanzu Kubernetes clusters are deployed are connected to the distributed switch that provides connectivity to the Kubernetes environment.

 Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes Clusters Control-Plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes clusters.
-Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX ALB.
+Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.

-# NSX Advanced Load Balancer Components
+## NSX Advanced Load Balancer Components
-NSX ALB is deployed in Write Access Mode in the vSphere environment.
-This mode grants NSX ALB Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
-The core components of NSX ALB are as follows:
+NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere environment.
+This mode grants NSX Advanced Load Balancer Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+The core components of NSX Advanced Load Balancer are as follows:

-- **NSX ALB Controller** - NSX ALB Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
+- **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
 It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
-- **NSX ALB Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
+- **NSX Advanced Load Balancer Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.
 - **Avi Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters, and it provides ingress and load balancing functionality.
-AKO translates the required Kubernetes objects to NSX ALB objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX ALB Controller.
+AKO translates the required Kubernetes objects to NSX Advanced Load Balancer objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX Advanced Load Balancer Controller.
 - **AKO Operator (AKOO)** - This is an operator which is used to deploy, manage, and remove the AKO pod in Kubernetes clusters.
 This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like:
   - AKO `StatefulSet`
   - `ClusterRole` and `ClusterRoleBinding`